alurijayaprakash/Golang-Playground/Weather_Tracker_App/README.md

 cd Weather_Tracker_App
 ```

-#### Part-A : RUN BACKEND APP
+### Part-A : RUN BACKEND APP
-Navigate to the backend project directory:
+1. Navigate to the backend project directory:
 ```
 cd Backend/cmd
 ```
-Run the application:
+2. Run the application:

 ```
 go run main.go
 ```

-#### Part-A : RUN FRONTEND APP
+### Part-A : RUN FRONTEND APP
-Navigate to the backend project directory:
+1. Navigate to the frontend project directory:
 ```
 cd Frontend
 ```
-Run the application:
+2. Run the application:

 open index.html in any browser

-Usage
+#### Usage
 The Weather Tracker Application supports the following:

 This App Fetches and displays the weather information for the major location.